greganswer/devnotes/rails/3_app_deployment.md

 ## Add Nginx host

+*NOTE: If this is the first time, run `sudo rm /etc/nginx/sites-enabled/default`.
+Also, change greganswer.com to your site name

-On server run `sudo nano /etc/nginx/sites-enabled/default` and add the following *NOTE: If this is the first time, empty the file first.
+On server run `sudo nano /etc/nginx/sites-enabled/greganswer.com` and add the following

 ```shell
 ##### NOTE: Change DOMAIN_NAME and APPNAME